Posted on August 20, 2015

 - Limit the number of firearms that may be purchased at one time;

 - Afford local law enforcement discretion in issuing concealed carry licenses;

 - Require the licensing of gun owners; or

 Local governments in Mississippi generally lack authority to regulate firearms and ammunition, and local law enforcement must issue a concealed handgun permit to any applicant who meets basic qualifications.

-In 2010, Mississippi had the 4th highest number of gun deaths per capita among the states.
-Mississippi highest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Mississippi were recovered after being used in crimes in other states at the highest rate among the states.
+In 2013, Mississippi had the 3rd highest number of gun deaths per capita among the states.
+Mississippi also had the highest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Mississippi were recovered after being used in crimes in other states at the highest rate among the states.

 Mississippi Firearms Laws

 For details about specific firearms laws in Mississippi, choose a topic below, or see all of the firearms laws in this state.